argentlabs/argent-contracts-starknet/docs/sessions.md

 - Methods allowed to be called (contract address and selector)
 - Guardian and dapp signatures for every transaction (Guardian must be the same as the one used in the session authorization)
 - Check if session is revoked (see [Session Revocation ](#session-revocation))
-- Session expiration: it can only be done with some level precision during validation because of starknet restrictions to timestamps during validation, but the check will be also performed on execution with a more accurate timestamp.
-This could allow the dapp to perform some gas griefing but it is mitigated by the fact a guardian is also performing the check offchain
+- Session expiration.
+It can only be done with some level precision during validation because of starknet restrictions to timestamps during validation, but the check will be also performed on execution with a more accurate timestamp.
+This could allow the dapp to perform some gas griefing but it is mitigated by the fact that a guardian is also performing the check offchain

 ### Offchain checks by guardian:

-- Session expiration (with higher accuracy than the onchain check)
+- Session expiration (with higher accuracy than the onchain check performed on validation)
 - Anything included in the `Metadata` field (it could include checks to make sure the dapp is not spending too much on gas fees)

 ### Sessions and multiple guardians